Research of AOD 9604 in Fat Reduction and Metabolic Regulation

 by | Aug 15, 2022 | Research

-AOD9604 peptide is a synthetic version of human growth hormone (HGH), a revised version of hGH fragment 176-191 with a disulfide bridge.
-Despite the peptide’s primary role in fat reduction (lipolysis), scientific evidence suggests that it is vital in heart disease, hypercholesterolemia (the metabolic syndrome), osteoarthritis, and cartilage restoration.
+AOD9604 peptide is a synthetic version of growth hormone (HGH), a revised version of peptide fragment 176-191 with a disulfide bridge.
+Despite the peptide’s primary potential being hypothesized in relation to fat reduction (lipolysis), scientific data suggests that it may exert action in the context of heart disease, hypercholesterolemia (the metabolic syndrome), osteoarthritis, and cartilage restoration.

-While inhibiting lipogenesis, AOD9604 stimulates and improves lipolysis (fat disintegration or breakdown).
-The peptide does not affect IGF-1 or insulin levels and cannot be used to predict diabetes or glucose intolerance.[1]
-Researchers report that “chronic treatment with AOD9604 showed no adverse effect on insulin sensitivity of the animals, as demonstrated with euglycemic clamp techniques.”
-There is also no evidence that the peptide leads to the formation of antibodies.
+While inhibiting lipogenesis, AOD9604 may potentially stimulate and improve lipolysis (fat disintegration or breakdown).
+The peptide does not appear to affect IGF-1 or insulin levels and may not have any association in diabetes or glucose intolerance.[1]
+Researchers comment that “chronic [exposure to] AOD9604 showed no adverse effect on insulin sensitivity of the animals, as [seen] with euglycemic clamp techniques.”
+There is also no data to suggest that the peptide leads to the formation of antibodies.
 [2]

-• AOD9604 research in mice demonstrates that the peptide affects more than just the beta-3-adrenergic receptors on white fat.[4]
-The scientists revealed that “both hGH and AOD9604 are capable of increasing the repressed levels of beta(3)-AR RNA in obese mice to levels comparable with those in lean mice.”
-Initially, it was assumed that AOD9604 increased the metabolic rate in fat cells by binding to these receptors and switching them from storage to user mode.
-However, even mice lacking these receptors lost fat after being given AOD9604.
+AOD9604 research in mice suggested that the peptide may impact more than the beta-3-adrenergic receptors on white fat.[4]
+The scientists suggested that “both hGH and AOD9604 are capable of increasing the repressed levels of beta(3)-AR RNA in obese mice to levels comparable with those in lean mice.”
+Initially, it was assumed that AOD9604 may increase the metabolic rate in fat cells by binding to these receptors and switching them from storage to user mode.
+However, even mice lacking these receptors appeared to have reduced fat cell accumulation after being exposed to AOD9604.

-• Because the beta-3-adrenergic receptor influences fat loss because of AOD9604, another mechanism must be at work.
+Because the beta-3-adrenergic receptor appears to influence fat loss through AOD9604, another mechanism may potentially be at work.
 The compound may indirectly stimulate apoptosis in white fat cells, according to this theory.

-• The peptide appears to be effective in treating the root cause of osteoarthritis and functioning as a treatment and preventative due to changes in the gross clinical exam and microscopic structure of the cartilage in the arthritic joint.
+Finally, and tangentially, the peptide appears to have a potential impact in models of osteoarthritis due to alterations observed in the gross clinical exam and microscopic structure of cartilage in an arthritic joint model.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.